White-Yaksha/sdlc-tools/README.md

 ### Key Design Decisions

 - **No new dependencies for AI** — all providers use the existing `requests` library
-- **Idempotent operations** — PR comments update in place (no duplicates), tags delete-before-create
+- **Idempotent operations** — PR comments update in place (no duplicates), tags and releases delete-before-create
 - **Dry-run at every layer** — `--dry-run` skips all write operations (AI calls, API posts)
 - **Provider abstraction** — `AIProvider` ABC with `analyze(prompt, diff) → str` makes adding new providers trivial
+- **Security hardened** — API keys sent via headers (never in URLs), config files restricted to `0o600`, workflow permissions scoped to least privilege
+- **Commit-level reports** — `--last-commit` / `--commit` use per-commit markers, coexisting with full-branch reports on the same PR

 ---